Pull-Forward and Induced Vaccination Under Time-Limited Mandates: Evidence from a Low-Coercion Mandate: Data

-Indeed, the effect of the \textit{Leavers mandate} on vaccine take-up can be clearly spotted even by looking at the general population, without focusing on students.
+Indeed, the treatment assignment rule is so sharp that the effect of the \textit{Leavers mandate} on vaccine uptake can be clearly spotted even by looking at the general population, without focusing on students.
 We show this in Figure \ref{fig:glob}, where we plot the unconditional vaccination rate (the denominator is the number of WA residents within a given month-year cohort) by month-year cohort and at the time of the mandate's deadline for vaccinating.
-This shows a sharp jump in vaccination rates between people born from July 2003 to June 2004\textemdash born in the right date range to be graduating high-school in 2021\textemdash and those born outside this date range.
+This shows a sharp jump in vaccination rates between people born from July 2003 to June 2004\textemdash born in the right date range to be graduating high-school in 2021\textemdash and those born outside this date range\footnote{ We do not use the June 2003 discontinuity as individuals to the left of that cutoff are much more heterogeneous, including tertiary-level students and workers.
+Workers, in particular, were targeted by other (employment) vaccine mandates around the same time of the Leavers mandate announcement.
+This would confound treatment effects estimated at that cutoff. }.

 Our outcome is a binary indicator equal to one if the individual has received the first dose of a COVID-19 vaccine, and zero otherwise.
 In our primary analysis, we restrict the sample to the student population, and we extend it to all WA residents as a robustness check in Tables 1 and 2 in the Appendix.
 By construction, treatment effect estimates from this latter sample are attenuated, but can be useful to place the policy effects in the context of the whole WA population.
 Finally, all our specifications focus on WA residents, as identified by the Australian Bureau of Statistics using multiple government databases (Core Demographics data asset).